cdkday/website/pages/home.md

               Agenda for 30th September 2020
           </p>
           <p class="mt-6">
             We have a combination of Lighting Sessions (up to 10 mins) and Full Sessions (20-25 mins), click one below to see more details.
-Note the below plugin attempts to display in your local timezone, the event is bring broadcast in the USA East Coast (EST) timezone from 10am to 3pm.
+Note the below plugin attempts to display in your local timezone.
           </p>
       </div>
   </header>